Each year, we award $1.5 million in study abroad scholarships, grants, and affiliate benefits!

 Financial aid may be available for you to pay for all or part of your program through your home institution.
 The following information details the most important facts about CAPA and your potential financial aid eligibility.

-Should you decide to apply for Financial Aid, you must complete CAPA’s Financial Aid Disbursement Form (link to PDF) and submit it to your campus Financial Aid Office immediately, no later than 120 days prior to program departure.
+Should you decide to apply for Financial Aid, you must complete CAPA’s Financial Aid Disbursement Form and submit it to your campus Financial Aid Office immediately, no later than 120 days prior to program departure.
 This will give your Financial Aid Officer time to process your request.

 How to Apply: